Rich Gang (album): Background

 On February 16, 2013, Birdman released a mixtape titled Rich Gang: All Stars, in promotion of the album.
 It featured 24 tracks and appearances from Tyga, Jae Millz, Meek Mill, Mack Maine, Busta Rhymes and Mystikal among others.
 The mixtape featured various YMCMB singles such as Drake's "Started From the Bottom", Tyga's "Dope", Ace Hood's "Bugatti", Lil Wayne's "Love Me" and "Rich As Fuck".

-On February 18, 2013, it was announced that Young Money Entertainment and Cash Money Records would be releasing a compilation album under the name Rich Gang, titled Rich Gang: Flashy Lifestyle on May 21, 2013.
+On February 18, 2013, it was announced that Young Money Entertainment and Cash Money Records would be releasing an album under the name Rich Gang, titled Rich Gang: Flashy Lifestyle on May 21, 2013.
 On May 5, 2013, it was announced that the album would be pushed back until June 25, 2013.
 In May 2013, during an interview with MTV News, Birdman said even though the project would be released on Cash Money Records, it would feature music from non-YMCMB stars as well, stating: "We have other artists like Future, who is not signed to us but a part of us.
 French Montana, Rick Ross, Meek Mill and all these [guys] are friends that we rock with and call on.
 A lot of business we do don't necessarily have to be about money, it's about relationships and this is about people that we have relationships with."
 On June 10, 2013, the album cover was released and it was pushed back again until July 23, 2013.

 It was reported that the album would contain appearances by YMCMB members Lil Wayne, Drake, Nicki Minaj, Mack Maine, Tyga, Bow Wow, Limp Bizkit, Kevin Rudolf, Jae Millz, Gudda Gudda, Caskey, Busta Rhymes, and Mystikal.
 Artists outside of the record label that were reported to be working on the album included Future, French Montana, T.I., 2 Chainz and Meek Mill in June 2013.
 The final track list revealed additional features from Rick Ross, Chris Brown, Yo Gotti, Game, Kendrick Lamar, and R. Kelly.
 Notably Drake was the only artist from YMCMB announced to be on the album, yet not to appear.
 Birdman addressed this with MTV saying, "Drake was recording out the country and also he wants to "hold on" for the upcoming Big Tymers album.

 On June 10, 2013, Cash Money Records released a press release announcing the album's release date, saying: "Without a doubt, this album is one of the best group albums to date.
 I guarantee that it will be in rotation on every club, at every party and coming out of the speakers of every car, " said Ronald "Slim" Williams, co-founder of Cash Money Records.
 Slim's brother and partner Bryan "Birdman" Williams, added, "YMCMB is a family, and this album is an example of our bond.
 We are thrilled to come together, partner with some of our closest friends and create something special for our fans.
 Think of it as an audio present, from our family, to yours."